Eliot Feld’s “Submarine Speech”

 Alternative No. 2: If 5 submarines were reduced by just one foot – that is, to 299 feet each – support for dance could remain at its present level.

-Alternative No. 3: If all 37 submarines were reduced by a mere 1 1⁄2 inches – that is, to 299 feet, 10 1/2 inches each – support for dance could remain at its present level.
+Alternative No. 3: If all 37 submarines were reduced by a mere 1 1/2 inches – that is, to 299 feet and 10 1/2 inches each – support for dance could remain at its present level.

 I suggest these as only three of an infinite number of configurations, but I am convinced that a submarine fleet of 133,200 inches, as compared to a submarine fleet of 133,140 inches, would hardly be noticeable, since it is my experience that objects appear larger when submerged in water.

 Mr. Chairman, the point of this naval whimsy is that what we are asking for on behalf of dance can be measured in inches.